Image: Team work

 The Co-production Essentials session is designed for those with little or no knowledge of co-production, although those with experience in this way of working will also find it beneficial.
 It is suitable for a wide range of stakeholders – from trustees and managers through to frontline staff – and for members of the communities you support.

-• Test your access to Zoom
+• Test your Zoom access before attending.

 MAXIMUM of two places per organisation